stefanoborini/book-the-software-company/09-on-management.md

 - members enter and exit the team on-demand without any minimal planning/expected need.
 - throw software at a problem instead of a person.
 - train team on our internal tools

+The poplar tree company: top execs, a large amount of managers, and very few that actually do things.